MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image059.png)

-Great job, you have created a calculation profile.
+Great job, you have helped Alex create a calculation profile for the electricity purchased by Wide World Importers for their facilities for the year 2021.
+This profile used the calculation model defined early in this lab.
+The profile was filtered to only activity data for the Wide World Importers organizational unit, and where the unit type is kWh.

 Calculation profiles are the mechanisms by which Calculation jobs are queued.
 You can set your Calculation profiles to run automatically when matching Activity Data is added or updated, as we chose in this scenario, or you can run them manually which we will discuss in Task 3 of this exercise. **Please continue to the next task.**

 ### Task 2: Create Electric Vehicle Miles Driven Calculation Profile